ahmedchtioui1920/cybersecurity-journey/day12_windows_ad/day12_windows_ad.md

 - **Domain account:** Login that works across many company computers.
 - **SUID/Service:** Advanced topics — come back later when comfortable with basics.

 ---

-## 9. Next Steps (after this intro)
-1. Practice the read-only commands in a lab.
-2. Learn how to identify which accounts are admins.
-3. Learn about files and folders permissions (NTFS) at a basic level.
-4. When ready, explore tools like WinPEAS in a controlled lab to see helpful hints for learning (don’t use them on real systems).

----